microsoft/live-share/docs/collab-vs.md

 ### Shared terminals / command prompts

 Modern development often involves the use of certain command line tools.
-Visual Studio Real-Time Collaboration provides a shared terminal capability that allows participants to use these command line tools collaboratively on the owner's machine.
+Visual Studio Live Share provides a shared terminal capability that allows participants to use these command line tools collaboratively on the owner's machine.
 While not started by default for security reasons, the collaboration session owner can get one going quickly.

 1. The owner can click on the session state button in the upper-right hand corner and selected "Start Shared Terminal".